 But many people have asked me to blog about my experiences in ultra distance racing so this is my latest exploit….

-A new year, a new decade and back to a favourite race – the Yukon Arctic Ultra 30th January 2020.
-I’ve started this race 6 times and finished 4 times.
+A new year but still difficult times with Covid.
+But God willing and travel permitting I’m back to a favourite race – the Yukon Arctic Ultra 3rd February 2022.
+I’ve started this race 7 times and finished 4 times.
 This year it’s 300 miles by MTB.
 Will it be a finish or another scratch?

 The Yukon Arctic Ultra is a tough race.
 The race website warns: